Introduction

 Why won't my fridge work off the batteries?

 - The 3-way Fridge should never work on the battery if the engine is not running.
-Most vehicles are wired in such a way that the fridge will not operate on 12 or 24-volt if the engine is turned off.
+Most vehicles are wired so that the fridge will not operate on 12 or 24 volts when the engine is off.
 This is because the energy consumption at 12 volts on a three-way fridge is so high that it will only work when the engine alternator generates enough power to operate the 12-volt heating element at the back of the refrigerator.
-The 12-volt element could be blown, or the wiring to the 12-volt part may be faulty.
-Complete removal of the fridge is usually required to repair this fault.

 |